 Oral management implications

 - Sex partners of patients/clients with STIs should be assessed by an appropriate healthcare professional (e.g., physician) and treated as appropriate.
-The presence of oral warts should prompt referral to a physician to rule out genital lesions in the patient/client and his/her sexual partners.
+The presence of oral warts should prompt referral to a physician to rule out genital lesions in the patient/client the patient/client’s sexual partners.

 - To reduce acquisition and spread of oral cavity STIs, condoms or dental dams should be used for all oral-genital and oral-anal contact.
 Brushing or flossing of teeth should be avoided within 30 minutes of giving oral sex.